StefanScherer/dockerfiles-windows/curl/README.md

 curl in a Windows NanoServer container

-Sometimes I need `curl.exe` inside a Windows NanoServer container to test inter-container networking.
+Sometimes I need `curl.exe` inside a Windows ServerCore container to test inter-container networking.
 Here is a Docker image for it.

-It is a multi-OS Docker image so you can run it on Windows Server 2016 LTS as well as on Windows Server 1709.
-You need Docker 17.10.0 EE preview 3 to make the automatic OS selection work.
+Notice: In Windows Nanoserver and ServerCore images beginning with 1803 curl.exe and tar.exe are always available.

 ```
 docker run stefanscherer/curl-windows